The 5 Most Common Problems with Your Outdoor Lighting

 - Inconsistent lighting

 Your outdoor lighting should make your home shine, not cause headaches.
-Let’s walk through the issues we see most often and how you can get ahead of them.
+Let’s walk through the issues we see most often and how to stay ahead of them.

 Burned Out Bulbs That Keep Coming Back

-Few things are more frustrating than replacing an outdoor light bulb, only to have it burn out again within weeks.
-While it’s easy to assume the bulb itself is defective, frequent burnouts are usually a sign of something deeper.
+Few things are more frustrating than replacing an outdoor bulb only to have it fail again weeks later.
+While it’s easy to blame the bulb, repeat burnouts usually point to a deeper issue.

 You can prevent this by:

-- Making sure the fixtures are weather-rated for your setup (especially in areas exposed to rain or snow).
+- Making sure fixtures are weather-rated for your setup

 Fixtures Not Turning On (or Staying On All the Time)